w3kasper/autoblogs/README.md

 **All database and seeding info is found in server/database.sql - please use the database.sql file to copy paste into postgres - the formatting is correct**

-_I will paste at the bottom of readme is the raw text of database creation and seeding info_
+_pasted at the bottom of readme is the raw text of database creation and seeding info_

 ## PROJECT SETUP